oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 docker run --rm vscode
 ```

-This will produce an input similar to
+This will produce an output similar to:

 ```bash
 opening code tunnel